AfrikaBurn/TMI/README.md

 ### Projects

-Dreams of participants become ideas captured in the Cloud, then turned into projects that may be Managed and access Inventory.
+Participants capture ideas in the Cloud, to turn them into projects that may be Managed and access Inventory.

 | Tool | Use | Project | Fork | Status |
 | -- | -- | -- | -- | -- |